Science in Society Journalism Awards

 • Audio: MP3, max 70 MB

 You may also provide the entry as a web address, particularly if the file is too large for these limits.
-Those entering websites need only provide a working URL below (URL must not require a fee or password).
-Please ensure that the URL will be active and correct through October 2023.
-Entries that provide a nonfunctional URL will be disqualified.
+Those entering websites need only provide a working URL.
+(For detailed guidelines on URLs, please refer to the “To Enter” section.)

 We cannot confirm receipt of materials, return materials or provide updates on any entry’s status during the judging process.